PopGap #22: My Shadow Top 20

 * MovieLens requires registration, but is free and non-profit.
 I have no professional relationship with them.
 In fact, I just learned of and started using their site last month to prepare for this project.
 Like Letterboxd, they conveniently allow the importing of IMDb ratings.

-Shadow Top 20 Watchlist
+Trailers for the Shadow Top 20 Watchlist

 - Once Upon a Time in America (1984) — Similar to: #1.
 The Godfather Part II (1974) — I've seen Sergio Leone's mob epic before, as far back as the late-1980s, but the shortened theatrical cut, which is surely what was broadcast on cable back then, is supposedly sub-optimal, and I've definitely never seen this 4-hour "extended version."
 I love Robert De Niro from this era, so I'm looking forward to this despite its length.